 In the latest update to this post, I wanted to share a couple of things.
 First, I think it’s now even more important than ever that you visit Fushimi Inari either before 9 a.m. or at sunset (staying until nightfall so you get a day/night experience) if you want low crowds.
-We last returned to Fushimi Inari for a few visits in March & April 2018 after staying in an Airbnb 5 minutes from the shrine for a month last December, and one thing we noticed was crowds.
+We last returned to Fushimi Inari for a few visits early this year after staying in an Airbnb 5 minutes from the shrine for a month last December, and one thing we noticed was crowds.
 Consistent, heavy crowds and huge tour groups, even during the off-season when other shrines and temples in Kyoto are not as busy.

 I’ve already covered this location in my post Is Fushimi Inari Shrine Worth Visiting?
 You can probably guess the answer to that question since I have revisited it many times.
 In fact, Fushimi Inari isn’t just “worth visiting,” it’s worth making a special trip to Kyoto to experience.

 In our Ultimate Guide to Kyoto, Japan we ranked it as our favorite thing to do in the city.
 We took that a step further in “Our 10 Favorite Things We’ve Experienced in Japan (So Far)” it’s tied for our #1 thing to do in all of Japan.
 You may not get this feeling if you’re elbow-to-elbow with tour groups wielding selfie sticks during the middle of the day, but I doubt anyone who has visited in the solitude of night has found it to be anything less than an enchanting experience.

 For some “contemplative solitude,” Fushimi Inari is the perfect place.
 One thing that I like about shrines, and any house of worship, really, is that most of the time I don’t feel like you need to be a practitioner of the underlying religion to derive your own bit of spirituality from the shrines.